MujtabaRaban/email_domain_verefication/email-domain-verification/README.md

    · Enter a valid email address
    · The system will verify the domain and send a verification email
 2. Sign In:
    · Visit the sign-in page
-   · Enter your registered email address that you created in resend.com          # little note since we are using the free version we can't create a domain that allow us to use any email with edu but we can use the one that we create an account with in resend.com by add it on the Audience -->add contacts --> paste this : onboarding@resend.dev .
+   · Enter your registered email address that you created in resend.com

    · The system will validate your email and authenticate you